 - Finish of your choice (e.g., paint, stain, polycrylic, etc.)

-Begin by examining your project panels to determine the best side for the top of your desk.
+Begin by examining your project panels to determine the best side for the top of your wood desk hairpin legs.
 Place this piece, top side down, on your work surface.

 Run wood glue all around the face-up side of project panel.